fbadine/util/README.md

 * __custom_objects:__ A dictionary of Keras custom layers (if any) that were defined for the model that is being read

 #### *`SaveResults(model, init, history, test_results, metrics)`*
-Function to save training, validation and testing results into a file.
+A function to save training, validation and testing results into a file.
 The saved results will be as follows:
 * Training info: information about the training parameters used:
   - Loss function